Photo-induced charge-transfer renormalization in NiO: Abstract

 \section{Abstract}

 Photo-doped states in strongly correlated charge transfer insulators are characterized by $d$-$d$ and $d$-$p$ interactions and the resulting intertwined dynamics of charge excitations and local multiplets.
 Here we use femtosecond x-ray absorption spectroscopy in combination with dynamical mean-field theory to disentangle these contributions in NiO.
-Upon resonant optical excitation across the charge transfer gap, the Ni $L_3$ and O~$K$ absorption edges red-shift for $>10$~ps, which is explained by a simultaneous Hartree shift and a renormalization of the local interactions.
-Furthermore, below the Ni $L_3$ edge an additional signature is identified for $<1$~ps, which reflects a transient nonthermal population of local many-body multiplets.
+Upon resonant optical excitation across the charge transfer gap, the Ni $L_3$ and O~$K$ absorption edges red-shift for $>10$~ps, associated with photo-induced changes in the screening environment.
+An additional signature below the Ni $L_3$ edge is identified for $<1$~ps, reflecting a transient nonthermal population of local many-body multiplets.
+We employ a nonthermal generalization of the multiplet ligand field theory to show that the feature originates from $d$-$d$ transitions.
 Overall, the photo-doped state differs significantly from a chemically doped state.
 Our results demonstrate the ability to reveal excitation pathways in correlated materials by x-ray spectroscopies, which is relevant for ultrafast materials design.